Anesthesia & Pain Management

-Modifiers used for monitored anesthesia care
+Modifiers used for MAC

-- G8 - Indicates surgical procedure is deep, complex, complicated or markedly invasive.
+- G8 - Indicates surgical procedure is deep, complex, complicated or markedly invasive

-Medical record should include
+Medical record should include:

 - Clear indication of patient name, date of birth and date of service

-- Documentation must support the diagnosis code billed
+- Documentation must support diagnosis code billed

 - Include intra-operative report with documentation of anesthesia time